iman2001-ie/War/README.md

   - Resolve ties ("War") following the game's rules.
   - Determine the overall winner.

-**Game Overview:**

-"War" is a classic two-player card game that is simple yet exciting.
-The objective is to win the most number of rounds!

 ## Rules and Gameplay

 ### Pre-game Notes: